 Why go on an intensive, group language course abroad?
 If you decided to, how do you choose a foreign language school?
-This posts, the first of two, we get to grips with the first of these two questions.
+Now that (in most places) the worst of the pandemic is past, you may be thinking of spreading your wings again later in 2023.
+This post, the first of two, we get to grips with the first of these two questions.
 The focus is on the typical full-time (or part-time) group course held “in country” for any period from, say, a week or two up to a couple of months.
 The language “summer school” is the best-known way of doing this, but intensive courses often available throughout the year.

 In the second post, I’ll outline some key factors you need to consider to make sure you get the right school and course for you if you decide that an intensive group language course abroad is for you.

 When they want to learn a new language, many people automatically think of taking classes.
 If you’ve got some free time coming up and the funds, what better than intensive focus on the language you’re studying on a course in a country where it’s spoken?